FOODSTUFFS TO TRIAL ARTIFICIAL INTELLIGENCE SHOPPING

 Four Square Ellerslie will be the flagship Foodstuffs retail outlet to trial the Smartcart computer vision technology.
 This recognises products as soon as they are placed in a shopping cart, eliminating the need for barcode scanning, checkouts and queueing.
-The product also allows shoppers to set a budget and be alerted if they go over the amount chosen.
+The technology also allows shoppers to set a budget and be alerted if they go over their chosen amount.

 ‘We’re delighted Foodstuffs is the first retailer in the world that we’re partnering with to make this happen.
 This is the first significant step in enhancing the way we do our shopping here in New Zealand and abroad,’ says Imagr founder William Chomley.
 ‘It’s great to see Foodstuffs embracing technology like this to empower customer experiences.’

 To activate Smartcart, shoppers simply download an app and link a payment method to their account.
 In store, they pair their smartphone with the shopping cart, and as they add products to their cart the items appear on their phone’s virtual basket – removing traditional barcode scanning and the checkout process altogether.

 Smartcart is the brainchild of Chomley, who started conceptualising a solution two years ago to improve convenience and help eliminate the frustration that comes with queuing at the checkout.
 Since then, Imagr has grown to a team of 12, with artificial intelligence (AI) specialists from around the world working on the technology from its Auckland headquarters.

 The current retail landscape calls for bricks and mortar retailers to find more efficient ways to deliver tailored, frictionless experiences and Chomley says Smartcart is the answer.